neurocracy/drupal-omnipedia-changes/readme.md

 of the [`caxy/php-htmldiff` library](https://github.com/caxy/php-htmldiff), with
 [many alterations](/src/EventSubscriber/Omnipedia/Changes) made to its output.
-The actual changes [are built asynchronously in a separate process](/src/Plugin/warmer/WikiNodeChangesWarmer.php), running as cron job implemented as a [Warmer module](https://www.drupal.org/project/warmer) plug-in, and cached to a [Permanent Cache Bin](https://www.drupal.org/project/pcb) so that it survives any Drupal cache clear that may be required when deploying updated code (though we try to minimize cache clears).
+The actual changes [are built asynchronously in a separate process](/src/Plugin/warmer/WikiNodeChangesWarmer.php), running as [a cron job](https://en.wikipedia.org/wiki/Cron) implemented as a [Warmer module](https://www.drupal.org/project/warmer) plug-in, and cached to a [Permanent Cache Bin](https://www.drupal.org/project/pcb) so that it survives any Drupal cache clear that may be required when deploying updated code (though we try to minimize cache clears).

 When a wiki page is updated by an author, the [changes route controller](/src/Controller/OmnipediaWikiNodeChangesController.php) will